Viincenttt/MollieApi/README.md

 ```

 ### Example projects
-An example web application project that allows you to view, create, pay and refund payments is included.
-In order to use this project you have to set your Mollie API key in the web.config file.
+An example ASP.NET Core web application project is included.
+In order to use this project you have to set your Mollie API key in the appsettings.json file.
+The example project demonstrates the Payment API, Mandate API, Customer API and Subscription API.

 ### Supported API's
 This library currently supports the following API's: